jmenter/JAMSVGImage/README.md

 2. Graphic file sizes tend to be much smaller
 3. Built-in "flat look" (haha)

-There are two main ways to use these classes.
-The first is to simply create a new JMSVGImage object and use the instance's drawing methods to draw in a graphics context, like so:
+There are three main ways to use these classes.

+JAMSVGImageView is IBDesignable and IBInspectable so you can drag a UIView to your layout in Interface Builder, set the class type to "JAMSVGImageView", and then type the name of the SVG image in the inspector like in the example above.

+Programmatically alloc and init a new JAMSVGImageView with a JAMSVGImage, and add it to your view heirarchy

     JAMSVGImage *tiger = [JAMSVGImage imageNamed:@"tiger"];
-    [tiger drawInCurrentContext];

-This parses the file named "tiger.svg" in your app's main bundle and draws it in the current graphics context at its natural size.

-The second way to use is to put the JMSVGImage in a JMSVGImageView and add that subview to your view, like so:

-    JAMSVGImage *tiger = [JAMSVGImage imageNamed:@"tiger"];
     JAMSVGImageView *tigerImageView = [JAMSVGImageView.alloc initWithSVGImage:tiger];
     tigerImageView.contentMode = UIViewContentModeScaleAspectFit;
     [self.view addSubview:tigerImageView];

-This creates a JAMSVGImageView, populated with the tiger svg, sets the contentMode, and adds it to the view heirarchy.
-The JAMSVGImageView respects all UIViewContentMode types and draws itself in high-resolution no matter what size the view is scaled to.
+Create a JAMSVGImage instance and use the drawInCurrentContext method in your current graphics context

+    JAMSVGImage *tiger = [JAMSVGImage imageNamed:@"tiger"];
+    [tiger drawInCurrentContext];

-You can also call [tiger image] or .CGImage to get a raster UIImage or CGImageRef.
+You can also call [tiger image] or .CGImage to get a raster UIImage or CGImageRef and use that anywhere you would use a UIImage or CGImageRef.

 Supported shapes/features: